QuiltMC/developer-wiki/wiki/introduction/setting-up/en.md

 First, update the `gradle.properties` file directly in your project folder to use your Maven group and mod ID.

-Change the line beginning with `maven_group =` to use your mod maven group instead of `com.example` Set `archives_base_name` to your mod's ID similarly and ignore all other properties for now.
-Here is an example how the result might look:
+Change the line beginning with `maven_group =` to use your mod maven group instead of `com.example`.
+Set `archives_base_name` to your mod's ID similarly and ignore all other properties for now.
+Note that since maven [uses hyphens to separate words](https://maven.apache.org/maven-conventions.html), you should change the underscores in your mod ID to hyphens accordingly.
+Here is an example of how the result might look:

 ```gradle
 # Gradle Properties